Carolis/advanced-react/M1-flow.md

          removes the "stories" folder from src, configures new path into .storybook main.js and configures -s ./public into package json

          make the firt story and run yarn storybook

+         create the first Decorator (withGlobalStyles)

+         !!the new storybook needs to separate main and config files

+         yarn add @storybook/addon-knobs --dev